gsisinna/robotology-superbuild/doc/cmake-options.md

 ### Check the installation
 Open a python interpreter and try to import modules, for example verify that `import yarp` works.

+## ACE

+Support for this dependency is enabled by the `ROBOTOLOGY_USES_ACE` CMake option, that is always automatically enable except for macOS on Apple Silicon (i.e. arm64).

 ## Oculus
 Support for this dependency is enabled by the `ROBOTOLOGY_USES_OCULUS_SDK` CMake option.